pa-yu/paige-yu-portfolio/critique-by-design.md

 I do think that the visualization still does a good job of getting the message across.
 It just doesn't have the extra elements that I wanted.

-(After adding in the visualization, I just found out that the annotations don't show up on github.
-I have an annotation that says "Men" at the end of the male line and an annotation saying "Women" at the end of the female line.
-It shows up on Tableau Public but I guess not on here.)

 ## References
 _List any references you used here._